saagie/whyat-js/README.md

 - url : the url of Y@ server
 - application: your application id or name
 - platform: your platform id or name (production, test, dev, as you wish ...)
+- user: an object to define properties of your user, only an id attribute is mandatory
 - an optional browser configuration object with the following attributes :
     - appCodeName
     - appName
     - appVersion
     - platform
     - userAgent
+- defaultAutoPageTracking: an option configuration to enable/disable auto-tracking of page visited.
+    - domContentLoaded: true by default, track page visited on `DOMContentLoaded` event
+    - hashChange: true by default, track page visited on `hashchange` event, when url hash is modified (useful for app single page app)

 ```